ASNA/ASNA.AmyuniPDF/README.md

 ## The ASNA Amyuni PDF wrapper library (for AVR 11)

+>Note: Change to the master branch, from the dropdown above, for AVR 12+ code.

 The Amyuni PDF driver needs several configuration tasks performed before it can be used.
 To make the Amyuni PDF driver easy to use we've squirreled away these tasks in a simple AVR class library wrapper composed of three classes:

 * [__Helpers__](http://asna.github.io/AVR-ASP.NET-Amyuni-AnnotatedCode/code/ASNA.AmyuniPDF/Helpers.html) provides a couple of helper methods.